alainlubin/ChefAutomate_LimitViewability/instructions/A2_finalsetup.md

 The road so far:
+- We have upgraded Chef Automate to API_v2
-- We have created
+- We have created a new team, a new user, and a project
+    - The `compliance-leadership` team gets the `ciso-project` view
+    - The `ciso` user is part of `compliance-leadership` team
+    - If a new a user needs this view, then we can just add them to the same team.
-- We have used Postman and the A2 API to create custom Policies and Roles
+- We have used Postman to interact with the A2 API
+    - Familiarized ourselves w/ API Dev tools
+    - Utilzied API token for GET and POST requests
+    - Created custom Policies and custom Roles

 ### Attaching the Team to your new Policy